diy-ejuice/diy-compendium/docs/recipes/shake-and-vape.md

 ---
-path: '/faq/shake-and-vape'
+path: '/recipes/shake-and-vape'
-title: 'FAQ - Shake and Vape'
+title: 'Recipes - Shake and Vape'
 ---

 ## "Good as a shake and vape but it gets better&hellip;"